 In this way, Electricity Transmission has a central role to play in delivering reliable and affordable greener power for consumers now and in the future.
 The introduction of competition to onshore electricity networks has a key role to play in improving efficiency in network investment and driving innovative solutions to network needs, helping us meet our decarbonisation targets at the lowest cost to consumers.

-Ofgem published their decision to proceed with the implementation of the Early Competition model on 28th March 2022.
-We are now progressing work in preparation to launch the Early Competition process by September 2023.
+Ofgem published their decision to proceed with the implementation of the early competition model on 28 March 2022.
+We are now progressing work in preparation to launch the early competition process.

 What are we trying to achieve?

 Competition in network development has the potential to unlock millions of pounds of consumer value by encouraging those who are responsible for transmission assets to use more innovative and cost-effective solutions to meet the needs of the electricity system.
 The Department for Business, Energy and Industrial Strategy indicate that, through the introduction of competition, consumers could see savings of up to £1 billion by 2050 on projects tendered over the next ten years.